joergmschulz/docker-dovecot/README.md

 | REDIS_PASSWORD | redis, rspam | access to REDIS via this password |
 | LDAP_PASSWORD | dovecot, exim  | admin readonly access to ldap |

+## passwd.client
+if you need to use specific relays to hotmail, you need to populate the exim-ext-mailout/.passwd.client file.

 ## build time parameters
 as always, documentation lags behind.
 Ask questions, answers will be here.